the-turing-way/the-turing-way/personas.md

 6. **Leadership** - Sam submits one of their research projects as a case study for the Turing Way.

-###  2. Alex, a researcher with Git/GitHub experience and book topic expertise
+###  2. Alia, a researcher with Git/GitHub experience and book topic expertise

-Alex is a postdoc in Manchester who programs in R.
+Alia is a postdoc in Morocco who programs in R.
 They are passionate about open data and using data for good, but also understand it can be more complex than that.
 They attend data science meetups in the city, but are interested in finding a community working towards improving how research is conducted.
 They have experience with GitHub and contributing to open projects.

-1. **Discovery** - Alex first hears about the Turing Way via Twitter ([#TuringWay](https://twitter.com/search?q=%23TuringWay&src=typed_query)).
+1. **Discovery** - Alia first hears about the Turing Way via Twitter ([#TuringWay](https://twitter.com/search?q=%23TuringWay&src=typed_query)).
 2. **First Contact** - They land on the project's README and look for the contributing guidelines to see where their skills can be applied.
 3. **Participation** - They find an issue asking for help on writing the Credit for Reproducible Research chapter and add a few paragraphs on how to properly cite research software.
-4. **Sustained Participation** - After constructive feedback and collaboration with the Turing Way team, Alex follows the community on social media and applies to attend the Manchester Book Dash.
+4. **Sustained Participation** - After constructive feedback and collaboration with the Turing Way team, Alia follows the community on social media and attenda the online Collaboration Cafe.
 5. **Networked Participation** - They invite other friends and colleagues from the Rstats community to get involved, who have expertise on some of the book topics.
-6. **Leadership** - Alex volunteers to write the chapter on "Scoping a data project for RSEs" that they found requested in the [Book Skeleton](https://github.com/alan-turing-institute/the-turing-way/blob/master/book_skeleton.md).
+6. **Leadership** - Alia volunteers to write the chapter on "Scoping a data project for RSEs" that they found requested in the [Book Skeleton](https://github.com/alan-turing-institute/the-turing-way/blob/master/book_skeleton.md).

 ### 3. Amal, a PhD supervisor who is an expert in an aspect of reproducible research